Court Recognition of Heirship

 The notary, who has received such consent, cancels the original certificate of inheritance, and issues a new certificate.

-You can send a statement of claim to the court with a claim for recognition as having accepted the inheritance when:
+A statement of claim requesting recognition as having accepted the inheritance can be filed with the court when:

 When the heir has missed 6 months to accept the inheritance for good reasons, the court recognizes the person as the heir.
 Valid reasons include, for example, cases when the heir did not know and could not know that the inheritance was opened, a serious illness of the heir.
 Another condition for a positive court decision is to apply to the court within 6 months after the circumstances for which the heir missed the deadline for accepting the inheritance ceased to apply.